-The Ford 3.0 Duratec, also known as the Mondeo V6, is an aluminum DOHC V6 engine used on several Ford vehicles from 1993-2012.
-This article will discuss the most common problems that affect Ford 3.0 engine explained by Ford master mechanics.
+The Ford 3.0 Duratec, also known as the Mondeo V6, is an aluminum DOHC V6 engine used on several Ford vehicles from 1993 to 2012.
+This article will discuss the most common problems that affect the Ford 3.0 engine, explained by Ford’s master mechanics.

-Ford 3.0L Duratec can be a reliable engine up to 100,000 miles when well maintained.
+Ford 3.0L Duratec can be reliable for up to 100,000 miles when well maintained.
 There are a few issues to watch out for if the Duratec 3.0 L engine has been neglected or has high mileage.
-One of the most common problems with Ford 3L V6 Duratec engines is misfires that were not ignition or fuel-related.
+One of the most common problems with Ford 3L V6 Duratec engines is misfires that are not ignition- or fuel-related.

-Also, it is not uncommon to see Ford 3.0 V6 Duratec engines with burned exhaust valves.
+Also, it is common to see Ford 3.0 V6 Duratec engines with burned exhaust valves.
 Burned exhaust valves were rare.
 Replacing burned valves is a labor-intensive repair, often resulting in other discovered issues during the engine tear down.

 Overheating engine issues are typically caused by one of the following: